Dreams Now Reality

-In January 2013, Sieg announced that he was leaving the band.
-Yu Phoenix, ex-guitarist of Cinema Bizarre, eventually took his place as guitarist for the band.
+In January 2013, Sieg announced his departure from the band, paving the way for Yu Phoenix, ex-guitarist of Cinema Bizarre, to join as the new guitarist.

-In 2014 the second album DREAMFINITY was released through the crowdfunding partner PledgeMusic and KR-music.
+In 2014, the band released their second album, DREAMFINITY, funded through PledgeMusic and KR-music.

-In 2015, due a car accident of the drummer, the band have been forced to take a temporary break from the music scene, ending up canceling the Japanese performance on Visual Unite Event.
+A setback occurred in 2015 when a car accident involving the drummer led to a temporary hiatus, resulting in the cancellation of their Japanese performance at the Visual Unite Event.

-In 2017 DREAMFINITY Deluxe Edition was released through the American label Perris Records.
+2017 brought the release of the DREAMFINITY Deluxe Edition through the American Perris Records., and in October, Dreams Now Reality opened for Lordi on the SEXORCISM European tour, (gigs of: Bologna, San Donà di Piave).

-In 2018 a new line up has been announced, with Simo as turnist guitarist and Adam Langley on vocals.
-In October they opened up for Lordi, SEXORCISM European tour, (gigs of: Bologna, San Donà di Piave).
+Looking ahead to 2024, Dreams Now Reality introduced a new lineup, featuring paZ as the guitarist and Flow as the vocalist.

-DNR was the first non-Japanese band to perform at the Stylish Wave event at Akasaka BLITZ 13 May 2012.
+A milestone in the band's history was achieved on May 13, 2012, when DNR became the first non-Japanese band to perform at the Stylish Wave event at Akasaka BLITZ.